 So now that you know whether you’re cool, warm or neutral, you might be wondering what to do with that piece of information.

 All colours have a cool version and a warm version.
 So if you’re warm, it doesn’t mean you can’t wear blue.
 It only means you can’t wear certain shades of blue.
-Similarly, if you’re cool-toned, it doesn’t mean you can’t wear orange and yellows, it means you can’t wear certain shades of orange and yellow.
+Similarly, if you’re cool-toned, it doesn’t mean you can’t wear orange and yellows, it means you can’t wear certain shades of those colours/hues.

 The trickiest part of dressing for your undertone, is finding out whether the shade of a clothing item is warm or cool.
 Use the images below as a guide to know which shades are on the cool side and which ones are on the warm side.
 In general, if a colour has a tinge of yellow in it, then it’s warm.
 If a colour seems to have blue hues, it’s cool.

-Taking the time to do this when shopping for you clothes will make a huge difference in how wardrobe complements you and we all want less time time spent standing in front of the wardrobe, staring at a pile of clothes and racking our brains as to what to wear.
+Taking the time to do this when shopping for you clothes will make a huge difference in how your wardrobe complements you.

 Understanding which colours are warm or cool might seem like a difficult process but once you get the hang of it, it will feel like second-nature.